Manage your Finance with Firefly III and Raspberry PI

 cd fireflyIII

-Folder will include following files, which I’m going to show you one by one:
+The folder will include the following files, which I’m going to show you one by one:

 Dockerfile